-Metabolic syndrome is a “constellation of physiological screwups” that include all of the above health problems.
-Millions of Americans are affected, and those sufferers face a long, slow decline into crippling disability, poor health, and an early death.
+Metabolic syndrome is a “constellation of physiological screwups” that includes all of the above health problems.
+Millions of Americans are affected, and those sufferers face a long, slow decline into crippling disability, poor health, and early death.
 So what is metabolic syndrome?
 It’s chronic metabolic acidosis – a temporary condition where blood pH drops to dangerously low levels.
 A healthy body corrects metabolic acidosis, all on its own.
 But unhealthy bodies do a poor job of correcting acidosis.
-People who do struggle with acidosis could use a little boost, or alkalinity, and alkaline water can help.
+People who do struggle with acidosis could use a little boost or alkalinity, and alkaline water can help.
 Clinical testing shows that alkaline water can raise blood pH from 40 – 70% within the healthy pH range for blood, in conditions of metabolic acidosis.

 People who are obese, and who struggle with problems like acid reflux and arthritis are well advised to give alkaline water a try.
 Clinical trials of alkaline water suggest that it may help them lose weight, reduce blood pressure, improve blood sugar levels, and slow bone loss.

 Alkalinity and antioxidant potential for athletes